h2non/dployr/README.md

 ## Supported providers

-Note that as Dployr is still in alpha stage, there are only a few providers supported
+Dployr is still a alpha project, so there are only a few providers supported

 - Amazon Web Services (`aws`)
 - Google Compute Engine (`gce`)